Shaggy Rogers: Films

+Shaggy made a brief appearance in Mortal Kombat Legends: Battle of the Realms.

 Video games

 Outside of Scooby-Doo video games, Shaggy appears as a playable character, along with Scooby, in the crossover video game Lego Dimensions.
 Shaggy's character includes the Mystery Machine.
 Matthew Lillard reprises his role for the game.
-Lillard reprises this role in the platform fighting game MultiVersus, in which Shaggy is a playable character.
+Lillard also reprises his role in the platform fighting game MultiVersus, in which Shaggy is a playable character.
+Shaggy appears in Fortnite during 2025's Fortnitemares.